What Small Business Owners Need To Know About HTTP vs HTTPS

 Way back in August of 2014, Google officially announced they would be using https as a ranking signal, and switching from http over to to a https site could give your site a minor boost in ranking.
 The question is, should small business owners invest in https secure websites?
 If so, why?
 And what are some of the benefits of https sites?

 First, let’s make sure everyone has a better understanding of the basics regarding http & https websites.

 HTTP (Hypertext Transfer Protocol) is the foundation of data communication for the world wide web and has been around for a number of years.
 It’s known to be fast and reliable; however, there are many ways to hack into data being transferred via http.
 This can create a problem when there’s a need to protect the information and or communication being sent and/or transferred between the user and your website.

 HTTPS (Hypertext Transfer Protocol Secure) on the other hand is a protocol for secure internet communication between the customers’ and/or user’s’ computer / tablet / cell phone and your site.
 When using a https site, it means all communications between your browser and the website are encrypted to ensure everything is secure.

-Using HTTPS establishes a sense of security and legitimacy for your website.
-Taking this extra step assures viewers and potential clients that your information is valid and more trustworthy than a HTTP site would be.
-Show your clients you’re a leader in your industry; commit to protecting your site and producing quality information.
+Using https establishes a sense of security and legitimacy for your website.
+Taking this extra step assures viewers and potential clients that your information is valid and more trustworthy than a http site would be.
+Show your clients you’re a leader in your industry, committed to protecting your site, and producing quality information.